 If you’re using a dog crate for traveling, Gunner always recommend a snug fit.
 This protects the dog in the case of an accident: the less wasted interior space the better.
 It’s part of the Gunner safety factor.

-Another critical part of our crash testing (both internally and by the Center For Pet Safety?).
-Tie Down Straps.
+Another critical part of our crash testing (both internally and through the Center For Pet Safety?).
+Tie-Down Straps.

-Crash testing was a critical part to our R&D and impacted the kennel’s final design, and this included our strap system: In that testing, we were also making sure our Gunner Tie Down Strap Kit passed muster.
-In our initial crash testing (before the kennel debuted), the original strap accessory actually broke – so we went back to the drawing board to make sure we provide straps that can hold the Gunner’s heft with a dog inside too.
+Crash testing was a critical component to our R&D and impacted the kennel’s final design, and this included our strap system: In that testing, we were also making sure our Gunner Tie Down Strap Kit passed muster.
+In our initial crash testing (before the kennel debuted), the original strap accessory actually broke – so Addison went back to the drawing board to make sure we provide straps that can hold the Gunner’s heft with a dog inside too.

 The straps we offer on our website today, which debuted with the G1™ as a complementary accessory, have been tested and proven in all of our crash test scenarios.
-They are also the straps that the Center For Pet Safety used in their own crash test certification, and the set that they recommend when anchoring your crate to your vehicle.
+But they’ve also been proven in real-life scenarios and save stories too.

-Yes, they are pricier than some you might find online – but that’s due to the quality construction of these straps:
+Yes, they are pricier than some you might find shopping around online – but that’s due to the quality construction of these straps:

 - MFG Rated 2,500 Pound Load Capacity Cam Buckle